voxpupuli/puppet-icinga2/README.md

 is `false`

 ##### `manage_service`
-Lets you decide if the Icinga2 daemon should be reloaded when configuration files have changed.
+Lets you decide if the Icinga 2 daemon should be reloaded when configuration files have changed.
 Defaults to `true`

 ##### `features`
 A list of features to enable by default.
 Defaults to `[checker, mainlog, notification]`